PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 Use `/I` to specify the name of a file or directory to scan
 * The path can contain the wildcard character *

-The output directory name is optional.
-If omitted, the output files will be created in the program directory.
+The output directory name is optional
+* If omitted, the output files will be created in the program directory

-The parameter file switch `/P` is optional.
-If supplied, it should point to a valid XML parameter file.
-If omitted, defaults are used.
+The parameter file switch `/P` is optional
+* If provided, it should point to a valid XML parameter file.
+If omitted, defaults are used

-Use `/S` to process all valid files in the input directory and subdirectories.
+Use `/S` to process all valid files in the input directory and subdirectories
-* Include a number after /S (like `/S:2`) to limit the level of subdirectories to examine.
+* Include a number after /S (like `/S:2`) to limit the level of subdirectories to examine
-* Use `/IE` to ignore errors when recursing.
+* Use `/IE` to ignore errors when recursing

-Use `/L` to specify the file path for logging messages.
+Use `/L` to specify the file path for logging messages

-Use `/LC` to create 2D LCMS plots (this process could take several minutes for each dataset).
+Use `/LC` to create 2D LCMS plots (this process could take several minutes for each dataset)
-* By default, plots the top 200000 points.
+* By default, plots the top 200000 points
 * To plot the top 20000 points, use `/LC:20000`

-Use `/LCDiv` to specify the divisor to use when creating the overview 2D LCMS plots.
+Use `/LCDiv` to specify the divisor to use when creating the overview 2D LCMS plots
 * By default, uses `/LCDiv:10`
-* Use `/LCDiv:0` to disable creation of the overview plots.
+* Use `/LCDiv:0` to disable creation of the overview plots

+By default, the MS File Info Scanner creates TIC and BPI plots, showing intensity vs. time
-Use `/NoTIC` to not save TIC and BPI plots.
+* Use `/NoTIC` to disable creating TIC and BPI plots
+* Plots created:
+  * Separate BPI plots for MS and MS2 spectra
+  * Single TIC plot for all spectra
+* For Thermo .raw files where the acquisition software also controlled an LC system, if the .raw file has pressure data (or similar) stored in it, this program will also create plots of pressure vs. time
+  * These are labeled "Addnl Plots" in the index.html file
+* For .UIMF files, if the file includes pressure information, a pressure vs. time plot will be created
+* The software also creates an html file named `index.html` that shows an overview of each plot, plus a table with scan stats

 Use `/LCGrad` to save a series of 2D LC plots, each using a different color scheme
 * The default color scheme is OxyPalettes.Jet